feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_8085/README.md

 ## Start up debugging

 On initial power up, or on `RESET`, there is a `BEL` (`0x07`) character output from the serial port.
 If you have a terminal supporting `BEL` you will hear it.
-Otherwise check that `0x07` is being transmited by looking at the characters received.
-If you do not hear or see `BEL` then it is likely that your terminal is not properly configured, or that the Z80 Module, ACIA Serial Module, or ROM Module has a fault.
+Otherwise check that `0x07` is being transmitted by looking at the characters received.
+If you do not hear or see `BEL` then it is likely that your terminal is not properly configured, or that the 8085 Module, ACIA Serial Module, or ROM Module has a fault.

 # Assembly (or compiled C) Program Usage